-Today, I want to share with you some of the most important factors that affect how tight climbing shoes should be so that you can make your own informed decision when buying a new pair of climbing kicks.
+Today, I want to share with you some of the most important factors that affect how tight climbing shoes should be so that you can make your own informed decision when buying your next pair of shoes.

-Similarly, if your shoes are too big and there’s dead space at the tip, your ability to stand on small edges will be significantly impaired.
-Or, if there is baggy space under your heel, then you won’t get that suction fit that will allow you to stick those gnarly heel hooks.
+Similarly, if your shoes are too big and there’s dead space within the toe box, your ability to stand on small edges will be significantly impaired.
+Or, if there is baggy space under your heel, then you won’t get that suction fit that is required to engage the tension rands and allow you to stick those gnarly heel hooks.

-Two of the biggest factors that will dictate how to fit your climbing shoes, which we will discuss more in-depth shortly, are how downturned and soft your shoes are.
-However, regardless if you are wearing a flat-lasted shoe or an aggressively downturned monstrosity, your toes should always be curled in climbing shoes.
+The shoe construction is one of the biggest factors that will dictate how to fit your climbing shoes, which we will discuss in more in-depth shortly.
+However, regardless of what shoes you’re wearing, your toes should always be curled in climbing shoes.

 Let’s have a quick look at each of those factors individually.